"How many types of files are there and what are they?" This is a common question to every person who started learing Linux.

 Note : Please replace “hdx” with your hard disk name.

-Is there any other way to restore MBR?
+This is bit complex, Is there any other way to restore MBR?

 Yes, if you have Linux or Windows bootable CD, we can easily restore your MBR if you forgot to take backup(And this method is very much easy to do restoration of MBR when compared to previous method).